Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Although Magoosh and Princeton Review both offer high-quality study materials to help students score high on the GRE, the decision between the two is quite easy in our eyes.
 Bottom line, if you’re looking for the better overall prep course, there’s no question Princeton Review is the winner.
 The Princeton Review GRE prep package is just more robust than Magoosh at the end of the day.

 With that said, Magoosh is still a great GRE prep option.
-If you’re working with a limited budget and can’t afford to splurge on a course from Princeton or Kaplan, Magoosh is likely the best budget prep option on the market.
+If you’re working with a limited budget and can’t afford to splurge on a course from Princeton, Magoosh is likely the best budget prep option on the market.